-Haribo has also entered the mix this easter, the non-chocolate based sweet brand has created a fun, quirky and on brand campaign, that is based on finding ‘double yolker’ sweets within their limited edition packets of Starmix.
+Haribo also entered the mix for Easter 2019; the non-chocolate based sweet brand created a fun, quirky and on-brand campaign, that is based on finding ‘double yolker’ sweets within their limited edition packets of Starmix.

-The #HuntTheDoubleYolker competition is easy for consumers to take part in, they simply need to pick up a packet of limited edition Starmix at their local food store and see if a ‘double yolker’ egg is in the packet for their chance to win a UK family holiday.
+The #HuntTheDoubleYolker competition was easy for consumers to take part in, they simply needed to pick up a packet of limited edition Starmix at their local food store and see if a ‘double yolker’ egg is in the packet for their chance to win a UK family holiday.

 Not forgetting some old favourites